 Although it’s possible to use a spreadsheet to administer your stock plan when you’re starting out, why not save yourself some time and effort by starting it right?

-At Global Shares, we have over 15 years’ experience helping companies of all sizes harness the potential of equity to attract, retain and reward key talent.
+At Global Shares, we have over 15 years’ of experience helping companies of all sizes harness the potential of equity to attract, retain and reward key talent.
 From software and administration to compliance and reporting – we can help your employees take full advantage of employee equity compensation.

 Request a free demo to find out more about our award-winning software.
 Transform your equity compensation administration with our industry-leading technology.
 Let us show you how with a quick demo of our software.